-For the following reasons, we submit that the turnarcand area must be excluded from the net developable area of APNs 28-232-15 and 28-232-16.
+For the following reasons, we submit that the turnarcund area must be excluded from the net developable area of APNs 28-232-15 and 28-232-16.

 First, the portion of a piece of property on which a turnaround is located is undevelopable.
-The turnaround area must be unobstructed at all times and cannot be used for parking cars, pursuant to Uniform Fire Code Section 902.2.4.1 (adopted by the County Code).
-That section provides: "The required width of a fire apparatus access road (which includes a turnaround) shall not be obstructed in any manner, including parking of vehicles."
+The turnaround area must be unobstructed £1 all times and cannot be used for parking cars, pursuant to Uniform Fire Code Section 902.2.4.1 (adopted by the County Code).
+That section pi-ovides: "The required width of a tire apparatus access road (which includes a turnaround) shall not be obstructed in any mannei. including parking of vehicles."
 See also County General Plan Section 6.5.1(1) ("All private access roads, driveways, turn arounds and bridges are the responsibility of the owner(s) of record and shall be maintained to ensure the fire department safe and expedient passage at all times.")
+The ruinaround 1s not "developable land" and may not be included in the net developable area of a parcel.
+County Code Section 13.10-700-N defines the net developable area of a parcel as follows: